Why Does Gymshark Have a Bad Reputation?

 Q1: Why does Gymshark have a bad reputation?

-A: Mostly due to early quality inconsistencies, slow service, and influencer-driven marketing.
+Mostly because of early quality inconsistencies, shipping delays, and influencer-heavy marketing.

 Q2: Has Gymshark fixed these issues?